StunfMC/elytra-nerf/README.md

 Elytra Nerf is required on the server only.
 Using this mod on a server that doesn't have it installed server-side will simply revert to vanilla behavior.

 This project requires [Fabric API](https://modrinth.com/mod/fabric-api) to be installed.
-We do not have plans to create a Forge or NeoForge port at this time.
+I do not have plans to create a Forge or NeoForge port.

 ### Found a bug or have a suggestion?